 I have often witnessed activists or their posts being mocked or dismissed for being ‘over emotional’ in an attempt to silence them and discredit facts that make the accuser uncomfortable.
 The phrase used about a recent post of mine was ’emotionally charged drivel’ on a piece that did nothing but state the truth, and it made me think in more depth about the attitude to emotion within our culture and society.

 Socially acceptable emotion

-There are reams written about ‘being in touch with our emotions’.
-It’s considered socially acceptable to be emotional about our children, to gush over babies, puppies and kittens.
-Some demonstrations of varying degrees of emotion are deemed acceptable, particularly towards other humans and to a lesser extent, to companion animals.
-It’s fine to cry at weddings, christenings and funerals and to be emotionally moved by music.
-It’s even socially acceptable to rail against and point fingers at what we choose to think of as ‘cruelty‘, violence or abusiveness in others, provided we remain blinkered to the inconsistencies that this highlights in our own behaviour and provided that on no account do we point out those inconsistencies in our audience.
+There are reams written about ‘being in touch with our emotions’ as being a good thing.
+It’s considered socially acceptable to be effusively emotional about baby humans, as well as babies of most other species.
+Depending on the circumstances, demonstrations of varying degrees of emotion are deemed acceptable towards other humans and to a lesser extent, towards nonhuman family members.
+It’s fine to shed tears at weddings, christenings and funerals and to be emotionally moved by music.
+It’s even socially acceptable to rail against and point fingers at what we choose to think of as ‘cruelty‘, violence or abusiveness in other people, provided we remain blinkered to the inconsistencies that this highlights in our own behaviour and provided that on no account do we point out those inconsistencies in our audience.

 Those childhood myths again